Double homology and wedge-decomposable simplicial complexes: Main Result

 with all the arrows being the canonical inclusions.
 As $\H$ is functorial with respect to inclusions, then for each $n\geq 0$ we get the following commutative diagrams

-In particular, we take $n=l-k-1$, which is non-negative from our initial assumptions.
-As $\oplus$ is a biproduct in $\Z$\textbf{-mod} we can combine these diagrams, and while we are at it, we can multiply by the sign $(-1)^{l-k}\varepsilon(x,J)$ all columns without affecting the commutativity.
+As $\oplus$ is a biproduct in $\Z$\textbf{-mod} we can combine these diagrams, and while we are at it, we can multiply by the sign $(-1)^{n}\varepsilon(x,J)$ all columns without affecting the commutativity.
 This way we obtain the commutative diagram

 As $\oplus$ is a product, we take direct sum over all $x\in [m]\setminus J$.
-Also, as the horizontal maps are precisely the same as those in Sequence 5.11 we get the following commutative diagram with exact rows
+Also, as the horizontal maps are precisely the same as those in Sequence \eqref{SES1} we get the following commutative diagram with exact rows

-Where the vertical maps are as defined as in Equation \ref{partiald}.
+where the vertical maps are defined as in Equation \eqref{partiald}.
 We can think of the bottom row as taking the direct sum indexed over all subsets of $[m]$ of size $l+1$ that contain $J$; we can extend this sum by inclusion to all subsets of size $l+1$ while maintaining both commutativity and exactness:

 As $\oplus$ is a coproduct in $\Z$\textbf{-mod}, we can take the direct sum over all possible $J$.
 Therefore from the definition of $CH_n^*(\ZZ_\K)$ we obtain the following commutative diagram with exact rows